ctrlplusb/easy-peasy/website/docs/docs/tutorial/consuming-state.md

   // ...
 ```

 This is another example of our `mapState` function performing some state deriving, however, in this case we are also using an incoming `id` prop within the state deriving process.
-Again, we will late introduce an API to help deal with these cases.
+Again, we shall later show how we can leverage the [computed](/docs/api/computed) to help with this case.

 ## A note on optimisation

 Under the hood the [useStoreState](/docs/api/use-store-state) will execute its `mapState` function any time an update to your [store's](/docs/api/store) state occurs.
 It will then check the result of the newly mapped state against the previously mapped state using strict equality (`===`) checking.

-If the newly mapped state _is not equal_ to the previously mapped state (`nextMappedState !== prevMappedState`) your component will be rendered, receiving the new value.
-If the newly mapped state _is equal_ to the previously mapped state (`nextMappedState === prevMappedState`) no render will occur.
+If the newly mapped state ***is not equal*** to the previously mapped state (`nextMappedState !== prevMappedState`) your component will be rendered, receiving the new value.
+If the newly mapped state ***is equal*** to the previously mapped state (`nextMappedState === prevMappedState`) no render will occur.

-With this in mind you should take care not to return a new Array or Object within your `mapState` function as these will break the equality check, forcing your component to render for _any_ state update across your store.
+With this in mind you should take care not to return a new Array or Object within your `mapState` function as these will break the equality check, forcing your component to render for ***any*** state update across your store.

 An example.